suryapa1/agents-ai/labs.md

 9. Notice that the location *London* supplied in the user query was converted into an appropriate latitude and longitude for the tool call by the LLM.
 Then the output of the tool run was converted to a user-friendly weather report as the final answer.

 10. (Optional) If you get done early and want to play around, you can try changing the user query.
+If you don't seem to get a response after the function is called, it may be due to the API limiting.
+Ctrl-C to cancel the run and try again.
 <p align="center">
 **[END OF LAB]**
 </p>